SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/ImbraArcTulia.md

 - Imbra moves quickly through the Thresholds of Hellfire Gate I while under attack by Knights sent to bring her back to Tulia.
 - Kael is taken by the Knights, infuriating Imbra.
 - She declares a crusade on Humanity, with Adva's support.
 Though, they are unguided and lost.
-- Terkou finds the pair, offering to recruit them.
-Imbra seems attracted to his rhetoric.
+- Imbra meets Terkou | She's drawn in by his words, and almost immediately falls into his radicalization.

 ### ⦿ **E-Year 2034**
 - Terkou begins to train Imbra and Adva in hand-to-hand combat, allowing them to become more deadly.